 About the Author :

-Elana K Arnold is the author of many books for and about children and teens, including Printz Honor winner Damsel, National Book Award finalist and Golden Kite winner What Girls Are Made Of, and Global Read Aloud selection A Boy Called Bat and its sequels.
-Several of her books are Junior Library Guild selections and have appeared on many best book lists, including the Amelia Bloomer Project, a catalog of feminist titles for young readers.
-Elana teaches in Hamline University's MFA in writing for children and young adults program, and lives in Southern California with her family and menagerie of pets.
-You can visit her online at elanakarnold.com.
+Elana K. Arnold is the award-winning author of many books for children and teens, including the Sydney Taylor and National Jewish Book Award winner The Blood Years, the Printz Honor winner Damsel, the National Book Award finalist What Girls Are Made Of, and the Global Read Aloud selection A Boy Called Bat.
+She lives in Long Beach, California, with her husband, two children, and a menagerie of animals.
+You can find her online at elanakarnold.com.

 Review :